The Glass Blowers (operetta): Revival productions

 A version of the operetta edited by Jerrold Fisher was staged by Glimmerglass Opera in 2000 and 2002.
 For that production "Martin has fashioned a libretto from original prompt books and other fragmentary source materials, and Fisher, a conductor and arranger, has reconstructed the music from piano scores and incomplete manuscript orchestrations.
 Jonathan Sheffer, who is making an impressive City Opera debut as conductor of "The Glassblowers," altered the orchestration to give it more varied sound."
+Critic Bernard Holland wrote the following in his review in The New York Times:

+"The Glass Blowers is admittedly a period piece, but it is a graceful and vital one.
+Sousa's joy in adamant forward movement, unequivocal meter and strong downbeats carry over to his stage music.
+But there is here a paradox of delicacy wedded to muscle: the music sweeps one along.
+Perhaps too often what the ear expects happens, but there are surprises...
+Some will find it frivolous: a European-style operetta with a hard, bright American edge.
+I found it a constant pleasure."

-The Victorian Lyric Opera CompanyList of North American opera companies of Rockville, Maryland, produced a semi-staged version of The American Maid in 2012.
+The Victorian Lyric Opera Company of Rockville, Maryland, produced a semi-staged version of The American Maid in 2012.

 A reviewer at that production said "I also liked the inclusive of some visual drop-downs with black and white pictures of factories and scenes from battlegrounds which helped to provide context for the romantic and military adventures of the cast.
 It was interesting to be drawn back to a time in which it was possible to take a little trip to Santiago, Cuba without thought of the political ramifications or any barriers to getting back into the US of A."